Denver Hospital Administrative Negligence Attorneys

 Proving negligence requires demonstrating the following elements.
 Remember, a hospital acts through its employees:

 - Duty – The hospital had a legal duty to the victim under the circumstances.
 A hospital administrative employee has a legal duty to ensure protocol for patient health and safety.

 - Breach – The hospital failed to uphold their legal duty to the patient’s health and safety by acting or failing to act in a certain way.

 - Causation – The hospital’s error was the direct cause of harm to the patient.

 - Damages – The patient was harmed by the hospital’s actions.

 Compensation may be awarded to a victim of hospital negligence for additional medical expenses, lost wages, loss of earning capacity, and pain and suffering.
-If you believe that you or a loved one has suffered injury due to a hospital error, you should contact our Denver trial attorneys to manage your case.
+If you believe that you or a loved one has suffered an injury due to a hospital error, you should contact our Denver injury attorneys to manage your case.
 If you’d like to schedule a consultation with Leventhal Puga Braley P.C. call our office at (303) 759-9945 today.